wendyliga/algorithm-code-test/README.md

 # Algorithm Code Test in Swift

-Here you'll find implementations of algorithms code test and data structures in Swift Most of Code will competible with current Swift version
+Here you'll find implementations of algorithms code test and data structures in Swift.
+Most of Code will competible with current Swift version

 ## Caution